tidewise/drivers-orogen-gstreamer/README.md

 # gstreamer::Task, a generic GStreamer processing step for Rock

+WARNING: this package requires GStreamer 1.20 or later

 This package implements a single component, gstreamer::Task that allows to either inject or retrieve images from a string-defined GStreamer pipeline.